 Students whose profiles are determined to be well-suited to Rawson Saunders’ academic program may then schedule a two-day visit to enable the grade-level teaching team to assess in a natural classroom environment the student’s “fit” for Rawson Saunders.

 The admissions committee carefully reviews all paperwork and teacher feedback following each student’s visit.
 Additional information may be requested from parents/guardians.
 The admissions office will notify parents/guardians by phone of the decision.
 Those wishing to accept an offer of admissions will then submit enrollment paperwork and a non-refundable deposit to secure a place.
 In the event no open spots are available, accepted students may be placed on a waiting list.

 Affording a Rawson Saunders Education

 An investment in a Rawson Saunders education is an investment in your child's future.
 Small classes and challenging academics, including internationally recognized math and science programs, daily Academic Language Therapy, and athletic, musical and creative opportunities, are designed to facilitate dyslexic students' academic achievement and social and emotional development and lay a solid foundation for future academic success.

 There is a $250 application fee.
-An initial payment of the new student fee, the materials fee (includes most iPad apps, purchased through VPP, our Education Volume Purchase Program), and a $2450 nonrefundable deposit (toward the annual tuition) is due on acceptance of an offer of admission.
+An initial payment of the new student fee, the materials fee, and a $2875 nonrefundable deposit (toward the annual tuition) is due on acceptance of an offer of admission.
 Tuition is payable monthly, semi-annually, or annually through Smart Tuition.
 The new student fee includes the purchase of an iPad (for grades 1-8) with accompanying case and apps as required for school.
-Other expenses not included in tuition and fees include the purchase of an iPad (for grades 1-6) and/or laptop (for grades 7-12 and some 6th grade electives), accompanying devices and/or keyboards, and a small number of iPad apps not available for purchase through VPP, as well as school supplies, field trip fees, and Middle School sports participation fees.
+Other expenses not included in tuition and fees include the purchase of a laptop (grades 9-12) as well as field trips fees and Middle School sports participation fees.